nuitrcs/command-line-working-with-data/README.md

-# Command Line: Working with data
+# Command Line: Working with data Workshop

 This workshop teaches the basic of working with data at the command line.